Board of Directors

 Nyiri DuCharme

-Nyiri has provided volunteer support for the CASIS Annual Symposium since 2016.
+Nyiri has volunteered for CASIS since the 2016 Annual Symposium.
 She holds a Master’s degree from the Graduate School of Public and International Affairs at the University of Ottawa, and an Honours Bachelor of Arts from the University of Toronto in Political Science and European Studies.
-Nyiri has been working for the federal government since 2017 in various policy-centered roles, and was a 2022 delegate to the World Bank/International Monetary Fund Annual Meetings with Young Diplomats of Canada.
+Nyiri has been a federal public servant since 2017 in various policy-centered roles, most recently at the Privy Council Office.
+She was a 2022 delegate to the World Bank/International Monetary Fund Annual Meetings with the Young Diplomats of Canada.

 Greg Fyffe